top of page

 Emily Sutton's illustrations are truly magical, pulling you into every scene, almost as though you are one such part of it; a pigeon perching on a high branch, peering down onto a woodland floor, or a frog sitting, waiting deep inside a riverside hedge before plopping into the rushing waters below.
 Each scene is thriving with colour, life and nature at it's most vigorous, almost frothing at the seams.

 Together, the words and illustrations are harmonious and halycon-like, painting an idyllic view of our natural environment and the wildlife that still populates our skies, fields, hedgerows and trees.
-For anyone who has opened their eyes to what is happening to nature, they will be able to understand the main sentiment running through the book - indeed seeing the wood through the trees - is one of hope.
+For anyone who has opened their eyes to what is happening to nature, they will be able to understand the main sentiment running through the book is - indeed seeing the wood through the trees - one of hope.
 Hope for a more wildlife-soaked and fertile natural world, where humanity is deeply connected to it.

 In a world where 73% of its wildlife populations have declined in a mere half a century, it is clear to understand that our creatives are as important as our conservationists, scientists and or researchers in evoking the need to improve biodiversity and reverse climate change, inspiring global communities to protect and regenerate our precious natural ecosystems.